vivaria/edisonrul.ing/README.md

 ## STORM CALLER

-*   "Storm Caller's" second effect only activates when it is destroyed while on the field.
+*   "Storm Caller"'s second effect only activates when it is destroyed while on the field.
 If it is destroyed while face-down, its second effect activates.
 *   If a Psychic-Type monster destroys your opponent's "Dark Magician of Chaos" by battle, you cannot return it to the top of your opponent's Deck.
 *   If a Psychic-Type monster destroys your opponent's monster by battle while "Macro Cosmos" or "Dimensional Fissure" is active, you can return the destroyed monster to the top of your opponent's Deck.
 If you do not, the monster is removed from play.
 *   If a Psychic-Type monsters destroys your opponent's "Crystal Beast" monster, you can return it to the top of your opponent's Deck.
 If you do not, the "Crystal Beast" monster can be placed into its controller's Spell and Trap Card Zone.